 To better prevent this, the first step would be to clearly understand what exactly is causing your site to slow down, as there can be any number of reasons.
 Thankfully, a quick run around with proper crawling software like Web-scraper, SEMrush, etc., can quickly help you pinpoint the top issues, with some even helping to rectify them.

-That said, if you think you’re the victim of a crawling attack, call up your hosting or webmaster immediately to try & determine where the attack is coming from & how to block them.
+That said, if you think you’re the victim of a crawling attack, call up your hosting or webmaster immediately to try & determine where the attack is coming from & how to block it.

-3) Updating website Security
+3) Updating website security

 Start by limiting site access and using passwords that are far tougher to guess, leak, or get hacked.
 All security patches must (obviously!) be kept up-to-date, and your CMS software should also need to be equipped with powerful encryption to safeguard your user’s data.
 And most importantly, immediately shift your sites from HTTP to HTTPS, especially if you store sensitive customer info.